MicrosoftDocs/azure-devops-docs/docs/extend/publish/publicize.md

 ---
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-extensions-api
-title: Make Your Extension or Integration Public | Extensions for Visual Studio Team Services
+title: Make Your Extension or Integration Public | Extensions for VSTS
 description: Guideline for making an integration or extension publicly visible on the Visual Studio Marketplace ms.assetid: d4dab00f-5089-4754-85f0-19bff1cb364a ms.manager: douge